The Face upon the Barroom Floor: Poem

 With a fearful shriek, he leaped and fell across the picture — dead!

+Disputed claims of authorship

+Around 1929, after d’Arcy’s passing, John Henry Titus claimed original authorship of the poem.
+His asserted date of authorship varied from the 1860s to 1872, and he recalled additional details of the circumstances that inspired the poem over the next several years.
+He published an annotated version of his ”original” poem in 1933, with much text overlapping with d’Arcy’s version but a much more unconventional layout.

 Adaptations and cultural legacy

 Keystone Studios used the poem as the basis for the 1914 short film The Face on the Barroom Floor starring Charles Chaplin.

+In the 1936 film short “Movie Maniacs”, Curley of the Three Stooges refers to this poem about where to get a new face.

 In the 1941 film Louisiana Purchase, Bob Hope conducts a Senate filibuster which ends with his reading the entire poem while drawing a picture on the floor.

 Also 1941, in the film Road to Zanzibar Bing Crosby begins to recite the poem as a gag referencing the Bob Hope film Louisiana Purchase, however Crosby is cut off by Hope after the first line.